iwinterknight/RLHF-Summary-Detoxifier/README.md

 The encoder will be used to represent conversation data and the decoder will be provided a supervision signal from the ground truth summaries provided in the DialogSum dataset.
 The fine-tuning will be done in a low rank adaptation setting to meet the compute constraints.
 Reward Model : Offensive Speech Classifier, Bias detection model, Sentiment Classifier with cumulative loss fusion through a joint training model.
 To prevent Reward Hacking while aligning summaries to human preferences, a Kullback-Leibler divergence loss will be used in addition to the reinforcement learning alignment objective.
 This is to ensure retention of factual content from the dialogue, while redacting/transforming unsuitable content for summary alignment.

+# Datasets and Models
+# DialogSum
+DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 dialogues with corresponding manually labeled summaries and topics, focusing on dialogues under rich real-life scenarios, including more diverse task-oriented dialogues.

+Salients :
+1. Under rich real-life scenarios, including more diverse task-oriented scenarios.
+2. Have clear communication patterns and intents, which is valuable to serve as summarization sources.
+3. Have a reasonable length, which comforts the purpose of automatic summarization.